 On another blog the other day I did a post theorizing that the early traditions of Mary Magdalene going to Ephesus and the later ones taking her to southern France are perhaps explained by the first Christians of Lyon coming from Ephesus.

 Since making that, I decided to look into traditions about the early Briton Church again, which as usual lead me to Simon Zelotes, the only one of the Twelve that I think could have come to Britain.
-Of other traditions about where he went.
-I totally reject ones making him the same as Simon the Half Brother of Jesus, or the Simon who was the second Bishop o Jerusalem.
-For reasons explained my post on the Brothers and Sisters of Jesus.
+Of other traditions about where he went, I totally reject ones making him the same as Simon the Half Brother of Jesus, or the Simon who was the second Bishop o Jerusalem.
+For reasons explained in my post on the Brothers and Sisters of Jesus.
 Other aspects of that post may be relevant later.

 He's said to have spent some time in Egypt but no claims that Egypt is where he died.
 The same Disciple being linked to both Briton and Egypt could be interesting in light of my England and Egypt post.
 (My calling this post England and Edsessa is kinda misleading since it's mostly about pre Anglo-Saxon Britons, but I wanted to repeat that previous double E phonetic effect.)

 What's most interesting is Simon's link to Edessa, many traditions seem to also pair him with Jude//Thadeus, who is even more strongly linked to Edessa.
 The associations with Aremnia/Ibera of the Caucus could have to do with Moses of Khorene treating Agbar of Edessa as part of Armenia's history.
 And them being said to go to Persia may have to do with Edessa being a Parthian client kingdom during much of the first century.

 The key thing is that as soon as I realized Simon Zelotes who I'd long knew was sometimes said to come to Britannia had also been associated with Edessa.
 I immediately thought of how King Abgar the IX and/or X of Edessa is theorized to be who the Liber Pontificals actually meant by King Lucius of Britain.